This is a personal blog about the hardest thing I have been through so far in my life and how it has made me a much more grateful person....

-My family and I have been through a pretty rough year, 2012 was, lets say, the bumpiest ride so far.
+My family and I had been through a pretty rough year...2012 was...lets just say, the bumpiest ride so far.
 We had just moved from WA to QLD and hubby was diagnosed with type 1 diabetes just as he was starting his new job here in Hervey Bay!
 That's okay, we adjusted quickly after the shock of that diagnosis at 39 years of age and once on the insulin he needed we had our old hubby and dad back.

 I was pregnant with my second bubba and my first (Arwen) had just turned one year old.
 Our second, Sam, came along in March and was born with a few health issues including silent reflux, which if any parent out there knows, can be pure hell.
 The first 4 months of his life he screamed and screamed and we just constantly wore him.
 I don't just mean put up with him, we actually 'wore' him in his Ergo until the right medication finally kicked in.
 That took its toll on me and my husband but with my hormones all over the joint, (I fell pregnant with Sam while I was still breastfeeding Arwen who was only 6 months), and being a stay at home mum with 2 bubs 15 months apart, one which could never be put down, in a new place with no family nearby, I eventually crumbled and fell.